credential-handler/chapi.io/developers/wallets/native.md

 Now that your native wallet has been registered with CHAPI, it can receive requests to store credentials at the URL stated in the `credential_handler.url` of the `manifest.json` above.

-The endpoint declared there (i.e. `/switchboard`) will receive a `request` query parameter that will include a URL encoded object with the following properties:
+The endpoint declared there (`/switchboard` in the example above) will receive a `request` query parameter that will include a URL encoded object with the following properties:

 - `credentialRequestOrigin`: This will tell the wallet where the request originated
-- `protocols`: This will include any available credential issuance protocols.
+- `protocols`: This will include any available credential exchange protocols (for issuance and/or presentation).
 The wallet may retrieve the credential for storage from any of the available protocols.

 Here is an example URL showing the `request` query parameter and its URL encoded value: